-My research focuses on modern and contemporary Italian literature and culture from comparative and transnational perspectives, in particular:
+My research studies modern and contemporary Italian literature and culture from comparative and transnational perspectives, in particular:

-- conceptualisations of the past and of individual and cultural origins from the nineteenth century to the present.
+- narratives of individual and cultural origins from the nineteenth century to the present.

 - forms of reception and translation of Greek and Latin classics in Italian poetry, seen in a comparative European and North American perspective.

-- transnational identities and migration in contemporary visual culture and literature in Italian.
+- migration and transnational identities in contemporary visual culture and literature in Italian.

 - metaphor studies.

-My first monograph, Sappho and Catullus in Twentieth-Century Italian and North American Poetry (Bloomsbury Academic, 2021), studies the interwoven reception of the archaic Greek poet Sappho and her first Latin translator, Catullus, in literary culture from the 1900s to the present.
+This project is supported by a longstanding research interest in representations of the past, focusing on classical reception in nineteenth- and twentieth-century Italian culture seen in a comparative European and North American perspective.
+My first monograph, Sappho and Catullus in Twentieth-Century Italian and North American Poetry (Bloomsbury Academic, 2021)Link opens in a new window, studies the interwoven reception of the archaic Greek poet Sappho and her first Latin translator, Catullus, in literary culture from the 1900s to the present.
 Through its comparative approach, the book reveals the centrality of the ancient poets in the development of modernist and postmodernist poetics across cultures.
 It also highlights an enduring transnational discourse which employs classical models to define ideas of origins, gender, sexuality, and national identity.
 Grounded in textual criticism, the analysis employs theories of translation, reception, gender and sexuality to study a wide range of texts, including several unpublished manuscripts.
 Key case-studies include G. Pascoli, E. Pound, H.D., S. Quasimodo, R. Lowell, R. Copioli and A. Carson.
-Recently, I contributed an essay on the European reception of Sappho for the forthcoming Cambridge Companion to Sappho, and with Teresa Franco a volume of essays on Echoing Voices in Italian Literature: Tradition and Translation in the 20th Century (New Castle: Cambridge Scholars, 2018).
-In 2014 I also published an edition of over thirty autograph translations and poetic rewritings of Sappho by the Italian poet Giovanni Pascoli in ‘Pascoli and Sappho: Two Unpublished Manuscripts’ (Filologia italiana, 2013).
+Recently, I contributed an essay on the European reception of Sappho for The Cambridge Companion to Sappho (CUP, 2021) and with Teresa Franco I coedited a volume of essays on Echoing Voices in Italian Literature: Tradition and Translation in the 20th Century (New Castle: Cambridge Scholars, 2018).
+At present, I am co-editing a comparative volume entitled Behind the Text, investigating intertextuality as a literary and creative practice across time and cultures.

 Piantanida, C. (2021), Sappho and Catullus in Twentieth-Century Italian and North American Poetry, Bloomsbury Studies in Classical Reception Series (London: Bloomsbury Academic).https://bloomsburycp3.codemantra.com/viewer/5fa2a451e21b8400014cbf56